-- 1. Request for accommodation (check one): - ☑ Approved - Denied (attach copy of the written denial memorandum sent to the individual.) - 2.
-Date reasonable accommodation requested: [Date] - 3.
-Who received the request: [Name] - Date reasonable accommodation request referred to decision maker (that is, supervisor, office director): [Date] - 5.
-Name and position of decisionmaker: [Name, Position] - 6.
-Date request approved or denied: [Date] - 7.
-Date reasonable accommodation provided (if different from date approved): [Date] - 8.
-If timeframes outlined in the Army's policy and procedures for reasonable accommodation were not met, explain why: [Explanation] - Job held or desired by individual requesting reasonable accommodation (include occupational series and grade level): [Job Title, Series, Grade] - 10.
-Reasonable accommodation needed for (check one): - ☑ Application process - Performing job functions or accessing the work environment - Accessing a benefit or privilege of employment (for example, attending a training program)
+- Request for accommodation: (Check one) Approved Denied (Attach copy of the written denial memo sent to individual.) - 2.
+Date reasonable accommodation requested: - 3.
+Who received the request: - 4.
+Date reasonable accommodation request referred to decision maker (i.e., supervisor, Office Director): - 5.
+Name and position of Decision Maker: - 6.
+Date request approved or denied: - 7.
+Date reasonable accommodation provided (it different from date approved): - 8.
+If time frames outlined in the Reasonable Accommodation Procedures were not met, please explain why: - 9.
+Job held or desired by individual requesting reasonable accommodation (include Job Title, Occupational series, Grade level): - 10.
+Reasonable accommodation needed for: (check one) Application Process Performing Job Functions or Accessing the Work Environment Accessing a Benefit or Privilege of Employment (e.g., attending a training program) - 11.
+Type(s) of accommodation requested (e.g., adaptive equipment, staff assistant, removal of architectural barrier): - 12.
+Type(s) of reasonable accommodation provided (if different from what was requested): - 13.
+From what organization was adaptive equipment obtained? - 14.

-Figure C-6.
-Reasonable accommodation of information report

-- 11. Type(s) of accommodation requested (such as adaptive equipment, staff assistant, removal of architectural barrier): [Type] - 12.
-Type(s) of reasonable accommodation provided (if different than requested): [Type] - 13.
-What organization provided the adaptive equipment? - 14.
 Was medical information required to process this request?
-If yes, explain why. - Sources of technical assistance, if any consulted in trying to identify possible reasonable accommodations (for example, Job Accommodation Network, Computer/Electronic Accommodations Program, disability organization, Disability Program Manager). - 16.
-The point of contact is the undersigned, insert organization name, (123)-456-7890 or jane.r.doe.civ@mail.mil.
+If yes, explain why. - 15.
+Sources of technical assistance, if any consulted in trying to identify possible reasonable accommodations (e.g., Job Accommodation Network, Computer/Electronic Accommodations Program, disability organization, Disability Program Manager).